m0zh1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-100-change_owner_and_group of files and dir in working dir 101-symbolic_link changes the owner and the group of _hello, where _hello is a symbolic link 102-if_only changes owner of file 'hello' to 'betty' only if it is owned by user 'guillaume'
+100-change_owner_and_group of files and dir in working dir 101-symbolic_link changes the owner and the group of _hello, where _hello is a symbolic link 102-if_only changes owner of file 'hello' to 'betty' only if it is owned by user 'guillaume' 103-Star_Wars will play the Starwars IV episode in the terminal